 Documents to download

-On Census Day (21 March 2021), 1.85 million people in England and Wales reported that they had previously served in the UK armed forces.
+On Census Day (21 March 2021), 1.85 million people in England and Wales reported they had previously served in the UK armed forces.
 This represents 3.8% (almost 1 in 25) of the total population aged 16 or over.

 The census in Northern Ireland did not ask about veteran status, but future estimates will be produced by linking data with the Ministry of Defence’s Service Leavers Database.